Poltergeist II. Juegos diabólicos II

 - Créditos curiososThe opening credits take nearly five minutes to play out.

-- Versiones alternativasIn the post-2003 prints, the MGM logo is plastered with the 2001 variant and also features the closing MGM logo while the Shout!
-4K Ultra HD Blu-ray uses the opening and closing 2023 logos.
+- Versiones alternativasIn the post-2002 MGM prints, the MGM logo is plastered with the 2001 variant and also adds the closing MGM logo.
+The Shout!
+4K Ultra HD Blu-ray print restores it and plasters the latter logo with the 2023 variant.

 - ConexionesEdited from Poltergeist: Juegos Diabólicos (1982)